 The idea here is that we are living in, working in, visiting or whatever – a foreign land.
-Keyword being “foreign”.
-This means “learning curve” to the prospective buyer in this foreign land.
+In this context, the word “foreign” can be understood to be synonymour with the words “learning curve” to the prospective buyer.
 Your chosen real estate agent can be a tremendous help with the curve (key-phrase “can be”).

 This blogger is a real estate agent.
 I am writing this series for the above stated purpose.
 There is no satisfaction in selling a property to a buyer who’s eyes are not wide open.
 Costa Rica is a delightful and enamoring place.
 But is it right for you?
 Maybe.
 Let’s see.

 Up till now we have considered some of the early conditions of real estate in Costa Rica’s southern Pacific zone.
 This is from a time when property here in Costa Rica essentially didn’t have a dollar value.
 It was a given that a family would have property.
 They would have either inherited a large piece of land, or they would take advantage of a land-grant program with the Costa Rica government, or they would arrange to buy a property at, what by today’s standards, would be considered a pittance.